sigerma88/RQ-Museum/Setup.md

 3. Start the PostgreSQL server
    1. Command: `pg_ctl -D "C:\Program Files\PostgreSQL\15\data" start`
    2. Other possible commands instead of `start` are `stop` or `restart`

+### Mac

+1. Open terminal
+2. Run the command `brew services start postgresql`

+## Set up the database (Usually only need to do this once the first time)

+**Note: You should have started the PostgreSQL server before this, see previous section for how.**

+### Windows

+1. Open the command line
+2. Go to the PostgreSQL folder
+   1. Usual path should be `C:\Program Files\PostgreSQL\15\bin`
+   2. Command: `cd "C:\Program Files\PostgreSQL\15\bin"`
-4. Accesss the PostgreSQL server and create a `museum` database (if it is the first time on this computer)
+3. Accesss the PostgreSQL server and create a `museum` database (if it is the first time on this computer)
    1. Command: `psql -U postgres`
    2. Enter your password
    3. Command: `CREATE DATABASE museum;`

-Note: If you have the PgAdmin application downloaded, you can access and view the database there after starting the PostgreSQL server

-### Mac
+4. Exit the PostgreSQL server

-1. Open terminal
+   1. Command: `\q`
-2. Run the command `brew services start postgresql`
+5. Import the database dump
+   1. Command: `psql -U postgres museum < FULL PATH TO THE SQL FILE`
+      - The relative path to the SQL file in question is `sql_dumps\museum_base_dump`

 ## Build and start the back-end application locally